Measuring complex surface geometries of smallest components with nanometer precision

 Examples of application

-With µsurf and µscan the geometry of microcomponents can be measured and automatically evaluated in a contactless and non-destructive way at various stages of the manufacturing process.
-In the production of mechanical, optical or chemical components NanoFocus measurement systems help manufacturers in reducing costs and in producing error-free products.
+With µsurf, µscan and µsprint, the geometry of microcomponents can be measured and automatically evaluated in a contactless and non-destructive way at various stages of the manufacturing process.
+In the production of mechanical, optical or chemical components, NanoFocus measurement systems help manufacturers in reducing costs and in producing error-free products.

-In the production of high-pressure sensors by etching, various geometrical parameters (depth, width, layer thickness) and roughness are checked to configure the manufacturing process. µsurf captures the surface roughness, the microgeometry of the struts, as well as the coatings on the metal surfaces - all with just one measurement.
+In the production of high-pressure sensors by etching, various geometrical parameters, such as depth, width and layer thickness, as well as roughness are checked to configure the manufacturing process. µsurf captures the surface roughness, the microgeometry of the struts, as well as the coatings on the metal surfaces – all with just one measurement.

 Microlenses can be measured three-dimensionally and non-destructively at various stages of the production process using µsurf technology.
 To inspect the quality of molding processes, the master and replica are compared and deviations presented quantitatively.
 The lens geometry is automatically captured in the inspection of the manufactured lens arrays.
 The stitching and autofocus function allows complete lens arrays to be acquired.